globalsmile/Olympics-Games-Analysis/README.md

   WHERE RIGHT(Games,CHARINDEX(' ', REVERSE(Games))-1) = 'Summer'
 ```

-The tabulation below shows the `Olympic Games Analysis Transformations` table with its column names and their description:
+The tabulation below shows the `Olympic_Data` table with its column names and their description:
 | Column Name | Description |
 | ----------- | ----------- |
 | Competitor Name | Describes the competitors name |